 Glenbrook Intersection Upgrade

-The Australian and NSW governments are upgrading the existing signals at the Great Western Hwy/Hare Street and the provision of new signals at Great Western Hwy/Ross Street, Glenbrook as part of the Western Sydney Infrastructure Plan, a 10 year, $3.6 billion road investment program.
+The Australian and NSW governments have allocated funding to upgrade the Great Western Highway and Ross Street intersection, Glenbrook as part of the Western Sydney Infrastructure Plan, a 10 year, $3.6 billion road investment program.

 - $5 million investment, jointly funded by The Australian and NSW governments